California Wildfire Injury Attorneys

 • Grief or mourning

 These losses are subjective and harder to prove in a claim.
-You need the best wildfire injury attorneys California has to offer.
-We work with economists, financial experts, and medical professionals to thoroughly assess and substantiate the full extent of your non-economic damages.
+Wildfire injury lawyers may need to work with economists, financial experts, and medical professionals to thoroughly assess and substantiate the full extent of your non-economic damages.

 Punitive Damages

-Compensation for economic and non-economic damages is meant to make a victim whole again.
-Punitive damages, on the other hand, are designed to punish the at-fault party.
+Compensation for economic and non-economic damages is meant to help victims.
+Punitive damages are sometimes awarded in rare cases involving particularly reckless or intentional misconduct.
 These damages serve a dual purpose:

 1. They act as a deterrent to prevent the wrongdoer and others from engaging in similar conduct in the future.